mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

 ---------------

 ..
 IMPORTANT::
-   MDOlab tools have been tested to work with python 2.
+   MDO Lab tools have been tested to work with python 2.
-   The MDOlab is in the process of migrating to python 3;
+   The MDO Lab is in the process of migrating to python 3;
    however we will continue to support python 2 for the forseeable future.

 In this guide, python packages are installed using ``pip``.